David Bowie 1989 – Tin Machine 1 Era

 📜 Set list: Now / Amazing / Heaven’s in Here / Bus Stop (country version) / Bus Stop / Working Class Hero / Prisoner of Love / Sacrifice Yourself / Sorry / Run / I Can’t Read / Maggie’s Farm / Tin Machine / Baby Can Dance / Shakin’ All Over / Pretty Thing / Crack City / Under The God

-🗒️ Note: A rare appearance of the track ‘Now’ as an opener.
-This track would later be re-worked by Bowie into ‘Outside’ for the 1995 album of the same name.
+🗒️ Notes: A rare appearance of the track ‘Now’ as an opener.
+This composition would later be significantly re-worked by Bowie into the title track ‘Outside‘ for the 1995 industrial-rock album of the same name.

 🏛️ The Forum